 We are facing a health crisis with nearly 9 out of 10 adults in the UK being overweight or obese.
 1 in 3 children leaves primary school overweight or obese.
 Cardiovascular disease is the biggest cause of death globally.
 Our medics have plenty to think about!

 The NHS is under-resourced and underfunded so perhaps we should just leave the healthy eating and nutrition advice to the experts.
-This is in our view would be a very short-sighted and those professionals that think in this way are not promoting a healthcare system for the 21st Century, an integrative healthcare system.
+This is in our view would be very short-sighted and those professionals that think in this way are not promoting a healthcare system for the 21st Century, an integrative healthcare system.

-It is these front line medics that are therefore perfectly placed to offer healthy eating guidance, particularly for those suffering from chronic lifestyle diseases.
-These patients are seen by GP’s regularly and there is an ongoing patient, GP relationship.
+It is these front line medics that are perfectly placed to offer healthy eating guidance, particularly for those suffering from chronic lifestyle diseases.
+These patients are seen by GP’s regularly and there is an ongoing relationship.
 Often the GP has a relationship with the whole family and has an excellent knowledge of their case and family history.

 Once trained in nutrition the information that medics will be able to provide can be given within a few minutes of consultations and can be invaluable to the patient.
-It can help patients understand some basics of healthy eating, get them on the right path and start them taking control of their own health.
+It can help patients understand some basics of healthy eating, get them on the right path, and start them taking control of their own health.

 Therefore as you can see this is a totally integrated approach and without the training of medics the cross-referral to nutrition specialists and other resources will not happen except in rare circumstances.
 We have had Nutritional Therapists, Nutritionists and Dietitians for many years but referrals do not happen frequently because of the lack of knowledge and training of GP’s in nutrition.

 This is why here at Sano we are so passionate about both training medics in nutrition to achieve this goal and also working with GP practices to implement an integrated approach.
 The approach not only requires training in nutrition but also a practice structure to allow funding to refer to other resources.

-If you are a medic interested in learning nutrition then we offer several courses.
-Our course which teaches you the building blocks of healthy eating ‘Diabetes, Obesity & Metabolic Syndrome’ and is relevant to all patients whatever their health concerns is accredited by The Royal College of General Practitioners (RCGP).
+If you are a medic interested in learning nutrition then we offer a variety of courses.
+Our course which teaches you the building blocks of healthy eating ‘Metabolic Health’ is relevant to all patients, whatever their health concerns, is accredited by The Royal College of General Practitioners (RCGP).